UAV flight analysis with miniature inertial sensor

 The report showing the sensor dynamic calibration over the full temperature range made the team even more confident that the system would meet the announced specifications.

-Ellipse-N
+Discover our Ellipse-N

 Ellipse-N is a compact and high-performance RTK Inertial Navigation System (INS) with an integrated Dual band, Quad Constellations GNSS receiver.
 It provides roll, pitch, heading, and heave, as well as a centimetric GNSS position.